a brief history of De la Rue’s playing-cards

 In 1921 Charles Goodall & Co. were absorbed by De La Rue.
 Playing cards had become more popular during World War I and there was now a great demand.
 The Goodall plant in Camden Town became a subsidiary of De la Rue and their well-known brand names were maintained by De la Rue.
 However, the duplication of efforts was a drain on profits and this was a disappointment to shareholders.
 At the same time the General Strike and the depression exacerbated the Company’s condition.
 During the early 1930s De la Rue helped out by making cards for Waddingtons during the Wills gift scheme, where miniature cards were tucked into every packet of ten Goldflake or Capstan cigarettes which could be exchanged for full-sized packs, and the firm's playing card profits began to pick up.
 See also: Mardon Son & Hall →

-In 1940 the old De La Rue printing works at Bunhill Row in London was destroyed by air raids.
-After the war, the printing of De La Rue’s playing cards was undertaken by Waddington’s in Leeds.
+In late 1940 the old De La Rue printing works at Bunhill Row in London was destroyed by air raids.
+So from 1941 onwards the printing of De La Rue’s playing cards was undertaken by Waddington’s in Leeds.
 During this period of close cooperation, packs of cards were produced containing components of both companies.
 For example, a standard De la Rue brand pack with a De la Rue ace of spades and joker might also contain Waddington’s courts, and so on.
-The two companies joined forces and became The Amalgamated Playing Card Co. on a 50-50 basis, but in 1969 De La Rue sold out to Waddington's, who then became Britain's leading playing card manufacturer.
+The two companies joined forces and became The Amalgamated Playing Card Co on a 50-50 basis, but in 1971 De La Rue sold out to Waddington's, who then became Britain's leading playing card manufacturer.
 See When Three Brands Merge►

 The aura of domesticity which surrounded Queen Victoria and her Consort spread down the social scale, and card playing was one of the pleasures which could be shared within the large Victorian family circle.
 In the peaceful days before radio and television, card games were the unrivalled way of passing the time.
 Learn more →